 In order to have a credit history in the UK, you will usually need to have lived here for at least six months, in order for records to be held about you.
 Credit history is based largely on your use of credit facilities, banks, address history and employment history.

-Non-UK nationals will be at a disadvantage in that they cannot register at their address on the electoral roll, as they will not hold voting rights.
-It is possible, however, to gain a mortgage under these circumstances, so long as you approach those lenders more accepting of your circumstances.
+Non-UK nationals will be at a disadvantage in that they cannot register at their address on the electoral roll.
+Therefore, they will not hold voting rights.
+It is possible, however, to gain a mortgage under these circumstances.
+So long as you approach those lenders more accepting of your circumstances.

 Improving credit score

-There are a number of ways that you can improve your score if you have a lack of credit, such as ensure your current address is correct on all accounts related to your name and open a UK bank account registered at your current address if you don’t already have one.
-There are also credit builder credit cards available to help you show yourself as a responsible borrower.
+There are a number of ways that you can improve your score if you have a lack of credit.
+Such as ensure your current address is correct on all accounts related to your name.
+Open a UK bank account registered at your current address if you don’t already have one.
+There are also credit builder credit cards available to help you show yourself as a responsible borrower

 Speak To An Expert